 The uptick in steel activity last month could have been in anticipation of an improvement in China’s construction sector in response to announced government incentives.

-However, more recent reports from the financial and metals industry press are indicating a drop in Chinese steel prices and disappointing demand for rebar and other grades in June, as problems in China’s overbuilt apartment tower sector seem far from solved.
+However, more recent reports from the financial and metals industry press indicate a drop in Chinese steel prices and disappointing demand for rebar and other grades in June, as problems in China’s overbuilt apartment tower sector seem far from solved.

 Other nations with improved year-on-year steel output this May include Turkey (11.6 percent higher) and India (3.5 percent higher), according to Worldsteel.

-Although India and Turkey made a combined 15.4 MMT of steel this May, any demand for ferrous scrap from producers there was not enough to lift ferrous scrap prices in the United States.
+Although India and Turkey made a combined 15.4 MMT of steel this May, any demand for ferrous scrap from producers in those countries was not enough to lift ferrous scrap prices in the United States.

-In the U.S. itself, steelmakers produced 1.5 percent less steel this May compared with May of last year.
+In the U.S., steelmakers produced 1.5 percent less steel this May compared with May of last year.

 Mills in Turkey and India are outpacing last year’s steel production, with Turkish mill output up by 19.9 percent in the first five months of this year and Indian output up by 7.7 percent.